mlafleur/mlafleur.github.io/_posts/2016/2016-06-10-microsoft-v2-endpoint-primer.md

 Refresh Tokens are only returned when you include offline_access in your first scopes list.
 This is a special scope that does not need a full URI.
 Adding this scope will result in an additional property called refresh_token being returned by the provider.
 This refresh_token can be used to repeat the previous POST process to retrieve a newly minted bearer token.

-&gt; Refresh Tokens are also only available in the Authorization Code workflow.
+> Refresh Tokens are also only available in the Authorization Code workflow.
 If you are using the Implicit workflow you are limited to the initial lifetime of the token.
 Refresh Tokens operation similarly to the initial Authorization Code, they are exchanged with the Provider for an updated bearer token.
 Given that the Implicit Grant was designed to skip the Authorization Code exchange, they also cannot participate in the Refresh Token exchange.

 To exorcise your Refresh Token, we need to make another HTTP POST back to the provider.
 The POST's body must be encoded as [application/x-www-form-urlencoded](https://en.wikipedia.org/wiki/Percent-encoding#The_application.2Fx-www-form-urlencoded_type)" and contain the following parameters: